Dr. Michael Delahoyde

 Washington State University

+In the Retraction, Chaucer calls this the book "of Fame."
 The original manuscript, "O," is lost; the scribal copy of "O" is lost.
-We have only three manuscripts and all have gaps -- lines missing:
+We have only three manuscripts and all have lines missing and gaps:

 Bodley